supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

       ![](images/AZ400_M08_L15_11(1).png)

-      - if prompted to sig-in  with the following credentials.
+      - if prompted to sign-in  with the following credentials.

            > **Email/Username**: <inject key="AzureAdUserEmail"></inject>